-Rating 0 1 2 3 Element A Is depth of knowledge evident in lessons?
-Depth of knowledge of content areas is not evident Knowledge of some content areas is evident Some depth of knowledge of most content areas is evident Depth of knowledge of all content areas is evident Element B How much content aligns with the state standards?
-Content does not align with the state standards Very little content aligns with the state standards Some content aligns with the state standards Content aligns with the state standards Element C How many grade level teams/content areas have a common understanding of the content standards and social emotional learning practices?
-Grade level teams/content areas do not have a common understanding of the content standards and social emotional learning practices Few grade level teams/content areas have a common understanding of the content standards and social emotional learning practices Some grade level teams/content areas have a common understanding of the content standards and social emotional learning practices All grade level teams/content areas have a common understanding of the content standards and social emotional learning practices Element D Are curricula implemented with fidelity?
-Curricula are not implemented with fidelity Some curricula are implemented with loose fidelity Some curricula are implemented with some fidelity All curricula are implemented with complete fidelity
+Rating 0 1 2 3 Element A Depth of knowledge of Knowledge of some Some depth of knowledge Depth of knowledge of Is depth of knowledge content areas is not content areas is evident of most content areas is all content areas is evident in lessons? evident evident evident Element B Content does not align with Very little content aligns Some content aligns with Content aligns with the How much content aligns the state standards with the state standards the state standards state standards with the state standards?
+Element C Grade level teams/content Few grade level Some grade level All grade level How many grade level areas do not have a teams/content areas have a teams/content areas have teams/content areas teams/content areas have common understanding of common understanding of a common understanding have a common a common understanding the content standards and the content standards and of the content standards understanding of the of the content standards social emotional learning social emotional learning and social emotional content standards and and social emotional practices practices learning practices social emotional learning learning practices? practices Element D Curricula are not Some curricula are Some curricula are All curricula are Are curricula implemented implemented with fidelity implemented with loose implemented with some implemented with with fidelity? fidelity fidelity complete fidelity